smartertechnologist/SmarterBookmarks-Android/pages/SMART.md

 ## Create a Smart Collection

 You can create a custom Smart Collection to organize bookmarks by the criteria that you specify.
-Smart Collections cannot contain subfolders; bookmarks cannot be added manually to them. they can only contain bookmarks derived from the criteria you specify.
+Smart Collections cannot contain subfolders; bookmarks cannot be added manually to them.
+They can only contain bookmarks derived from the criteria you specify.

 To create a Smart Collection: